xuwd11/cs207_Weidong_Xu/schedule.md

 layout: default
 ---

+## This is a tentative course schedule.
+It is subject to change.

 | Week  | Topics                                                        | Weekday               | Date             | Lectures                                           |
 | :---: | :---:                                                         | :---:                 | :---:            | :---:                                              |
 | 1     | Introduction, version control                                 | Monday <br> Wednesday | 8/28 <br> 8/30   | No Class <br> L1                                   |